You are using an outdated browser. Please upgrade your browser to improve your experience.

 4. They take an active approach to understanding.

-And perhaps most importantly, they take the time to learn these priorities and preferences with an active approach: they schedule time with the executive themself.
+Most importantly, a great remote executive assistant takes the time to learn these priorities and preferences with an active approach by scheduling their own time with the executive.

-It doesn’t have to be daily or even weekly; it might be once a month for planning and an overview of the upcoming calendar.
-It’s about touching base on what’s coming up that might affect the schedule, and reviewing any past scheduling hiccups to avoid repeating.
+It doesn’t have to be daily or even weekly.
+It might be once a month for planning and an overview of the upcoming calendar.
+Effective calendar management requires touching base so both parties know what’s coming up, and reviewing any past scheduling hiccups.

 A great executive assistant understands that clear communication—both about what already happened and what’s coming—makes scheduling much easier.